Hope someone can point me in the right direction (LCD Screen, Crimped Cable, Backlight, Battery?????)

 I think this is problem with the video cable.
 Most likely the backlight fails because the vide cable not making good connection with the motherboard or the video cable is defective.

 Here are a few things to try.
-You’ll have to go though some laptop disassembly steps.

 1.Remove laptop keyboard and reseat the video cable connector on the motherboard.
 Make sure it’s plugged correctly, all the way in.
 Test laptop after that.

 2. Access the back side of the LCD screen and reseat the video cable connector on the back.
 Test laptop after that.

 3. Replace the video cable with a new one.